abrown84/Chore-Checklist/src/DESIGN_SYSTEM.md

 }
 ```

-This design system ensures that The Daily Grind maintains a cohesive, professional appearance across all pages and components while providing a delightful user experience.
+This design system ensures that Daily Bag maintains a cohesive, professional appearance across all pages and components while providing a delightful user experience.